thisdougb/thisdougb.github.io/_posts/2016-07-09-Avoiding-Bloated-Roles-In-Ansible.md

 If you're finding yourself continually writing roles from scratch, perhaps you're using Ansible's strength but missing out on its power.
 When you think of roles as simple components, they become reusable by design.
+There are strong similarities with the core object oriented programming paradigms.
 I don't think Ansible Inc were wrong to call them *roles*, I simply think they've evolved to have a slightly different English language meaning in the more complex environments we work on.